 2018 marked the end of our Documentary Series and our 5 years of Collaboration with 7 Time Emmy Award Winner David Carter creating 5 Sanibel Historical Documentaries that will last for future generations to enjoy.
 Learn More About the Pfeifer Documentary Series.
 Our films led us in a different direction as we found that the Sanibel Public Library had many historical photos and records that could not be viewed by the public.
 In partnership with David E. Carter we created the Pfeifer Vintage Photo Collection to scan and preserve Sanibel and Captiva photos.
 The public is encouraged to drop off their photos to the Library where they will be scanned and returned to the owners.

 I have lived and worked on Sanibel for 17 years now and each time we come over the causeway we take a moment to appreciate how blessed we are to be here and what a special place we call home.
 Our daughter Darby was only 4 years old when we moved and son John was only 2 and now my wife Mary Ellen and I are "Empty Nesters".
 Darby has grown up enjoying bonfires on the beach, boating with friends to North Captiva for the day, and watching dolphins play on her drives to and from school.
 As she nears her Senior year at ELON University she has enjoyed sharing her home town of Sanibel with many college friends during Spring Break.
 John, who for years asked Why did we have to move from Baltimore?, has fully embraced the island lifestyle.
 Obtaining his boaters license well before he was interested in driving a car, he takes off at dawn and returns at dusk with incredible fish stories and sometimes pictures to back the claims.
 We were worried that John loved Sanibel so much that he would not venture far from home to go to College.
 We were wrong.
 John is studying Mechanical Engineering at Clemson University: GO TIGERS!
-So our biggest problem is that both of their Spring Breaks occur on the same week.
-Not sure how many more College Students will fit in our house or pool!
+So our biggest problem is that when both of their Spring Breaks occur on the same week, we're not sure how many more College Students will fit in our house or pool!
+Maybe we should contact Guinness Book of World Records.

 As I reflect on the decision our family made to move to Sanibel in 2001, in the hope of raising our kids here in paradise, it was the best thing we ever did.
 Sanibel Island, and the community of people that call this small island home have been a true blessing for all of us.